nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the **home folder** for FitBook.

+4. Double-click the FitBook.jar file to launch it

-4. Open a command terminal, `cd` into the folder with FitBook.jar, and run the `java -jar FitBook.jar` command to launch the application.<br>
+5. If (4) doesn't work, open a command terminal, `cd` into the folder with FitBook.jar, and run the `java -jar FitBook.jar` command to launch the application.<br>

 5. A GUI similar to the one depicted below should appear in a few seconds.
 The app might contain some sample data.<br><hr>